 COVID-19 has impacted every industry across the UK.
-The nationwide lockdowns and subsequent restrictions to working practices have caused unprecedented disruption as never seen before.
-The recycling industry has not been exempted from this upheaval.
+The nationwide lockdowns and subsequent restrictions on working practices have caused unprecedented disruption as never seen before.
+The recycling industry is exempted from this upheaval.

 Changes in metal value

 COVID-19 put a stop to scrap metal shipments, with a lot of plants across the world being closed down due to restrictions.
 With the decline in production, scrap metal recycling demand has fallen.
 Aluminium is still underperforming because nearly all UK aluminium smelters have been closed down.
 Due to the scarcity of scrap, some countries even began to impose bans on exporting scrap metal, such as South Africa and the United Arab Emirates.

 As most countries reopen their economies, demand for specific metals rises, such as copper, but the supply is still disrupted, driving up the price.
 However, the low prices on the UK metal market are disrupting as many traders are storing their valuable metals and not selling them for scrapping.
 This is due to the current low prices currently being offered, with traders likely holding until the economy recovers.